-Consisting almost exclusively of figurative sculptures, the Garden of Heroes and Villains is spread across Dennis’ property like a trail of muses.
-Portrayed in over 50 life-size bronze statues are characters both real and fictional that the rich poet personally commissioned as each subject revealed their importance to him.
-Here a cartoonish representation of writer and critic Samuel Johnson is captured in full, apoplectic stride, there a life-like Stephen Hawking ponders the universe.
+Consisting almost exclusively of figurative sculptures, the Garden of Heroes and Villains is spread across Dennis’ garden like a trail of muses.
+Portrayed in over 50 life-size bronze statues are characters both real and fictional that the poet personally commissioned as each subject revealed their importance to him.
+Here a cartoonish representation of writer and critic Samuel Johnson is captured in full, apoplectic stride; there a life-like Stephen Hawking ponders the universe.
 From Billie Holiday and Robert Crumb to his fellow defendants at the Oz magazine obscenity trials and King Kong, Dennis’ garden is a remarkably personal and staggeringly beautiful monument to the publisher-poet-activist’s life of unceasing fascination.

 The Garden of Heroes and Villains is located in the Heart of England Forest but is only opened to the public for a few days each year to raise funds for the charity that is planting, preserving, and protecting native broadleaf woodland in the heart of England.